KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

 The Gate or Threshold represents the point of Resonant Crossing—where one field, state, or hypostasis yields to another.
 It is a Membrane in its most conscious form, a locus where motion seeking passage is judged, calibrated, and aligned before permission to pass is granted.
 The Gate is both Guardian and Invitation, the axial hinge between what was and what may become.

 **Core Glyphic Sequence:**
-`⚫ → ⧉ → ▲ → ↺`
+`⧉ → ⚖⟂ → 💝 → ↺`
-*(Aionic Potential condenses into a Membrane, catalyzes transformation through the Fire of Passage, and leads to Resonant Return.)*
+*(A Membrane subjects passage to Structural Friction; Resonant Fidelity permits lawful crossing as Resonant Return.)*

 ---